 A computer lab classroom with 16 workstations is available in the basement of the Library.
 This lab is used for research instruction, class projects, special faculty, and staff training, and as a space for work and study.
 This space is available to be reserved anytime during class periods, and for quiet study whenever it is not reserved.
 The entire Library is also set up for wireless access to the College’s network from students’ notebook computers.
 In addition, the Library has individual workstations with scanners and software for the purpose of incorporating text, audio, graphics, and video into presentations, course materials, classroom activities, and projects.

 Help Desk/Technology Support Services

-The Help Desk, operated by Information Technology Services, is the primary contact point for the notebook computer program, as well as hardware and network questions on campus.
+The Help Desk, operated by Information Technology Services, is the main contact point for the notebook computer program, hardware, and network questions on campus.
 It is located on the second floor of the Library.

 Information Literacy and Research Instruction

 Faculty and librarians partner in helping students to develop information literacy through small and large-scale research projects, research instruction for classes, and individualized assistance to students.
 Information literacy, which is the “ability to recognize when information is needed and have the ability to locate, evaluate and use effectively the needed information” (Association of College and Research Libraries), is supported throughout the curriculum as a general education goal.